katrinleinweber/teachtogether.tech/_en/community.md

 think the strategies described for handling people like you are effective?
 Are other strategies equally or more effective?

+### What Could You Do? (small groups/15)

+Find 3 opportunities for [legitimate peripheral participation](#g:legitimate-peripheral-participation) using skills that you already have.
+This could be knowledge of a programming language whose communities often have some kind of overview page that aggregates introductory participation opportunities.
+See [up-for-grabs.net][ufg], [issuehub.io][ih] or the Christmas-themed [24pullrequests.com][24pr].

 {% include links.md %}